-25.3 Control of tyres:

-- a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the stock of tyres the appointed supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - f) The only permitted type of tyre heating devices are blankets which use resistive heating elements.

-25.4 Use of tyres:
+- 25.3 Control of tyres : - a) The outer sidewall of all tyres which are to be used at an Event must be marked with a unique identification. - b) Other than in cases of force majeure (accepted as such by the stewards of the meeting), all tyres intended for use at an Event must be presented to the FIA technical delegate for allocation prior to the end of initial scrutineering. - c) At any time during an Event, and at his absolute discretion, the FIA technical delegate may select alternative dry-weather tyres to be used by any team or driver from among the stock of tyres the appointed supplier has present at the Event. - d) A competitor wishing to replace one unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - e) The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - f) The only permitted type of tyre heating devices are blankets which use resistive heating elements. - 25.4 Use of tyres : - a) Each nominated driver will be allocated four sets of dry-weather tyres, two of each specification, for use during P1 and P2.
+These are the only dry-weather tyres which may be used during these sessions and must be returned to the tyre supplier before the start of P3.

-- a) Each nominated driver will be allocated four sets of dry-weather tyres, two of each specification, for use during P1 and P2.
-These are the only dry-weather tyres which may be used during these sessions and must be returned to the tyre supplier before the start of P3. - If an additional driver is used (see Article 19.1(b) he must use the tyres allocated to the nominated driver he replaced. - b) Each nominated driver will be allocated ten further sets of dry-weather tyres, five of each specification, for use during the remainder of the Event.
-However, one set of each specification must be returned to the tyre supplier before the start of the qualifying practice session and may not be used during the remainder of the Event. - c) Prior to the start of the qualifying practice session wet and extreme-weather tyres may only be used after the track has been declared wet by the race director, following which extreme, wet or dryweather tyres may be used for the remainder of the session.

-- d) Unless he has used wet or extreme-weather tyres during the race, each driver must use at least one set of each specification of dry-weather tyres during the race. - e) If the race is started behind the safety car because of heavy rain (see Article 40.16) the use of extreme-weather tyres is compulsory.
+If an additional driver is used (see Article 19.1(b) he must use the tyres allocated to the nominated driver he replaced.

+- b) Each nominated driver will be allocated ten further sets of dry-weather tyres, five of each specification, for use during the remainder of the Event.
+However, one set of each specification must be returned to the tyre supplier before the start of the qualifying practice session and may not be used during the remainder of the Event. - c) Prior to the start of the qualifying practice session wet and extreme-weather tyres may only be used after the track has been declared wet by the race director, following which extreme, wet or dry-weather tyres may be used for the remainder of the session. - d) Unless he has used wet or extreme-weather tyres during the race, each driver must use at least one set of each specification of dry-weather tyres during the race. - 25.5 Wear of tyres :
-25.5 Wear of tyres: